Virtual Clinic Videos

 New Zealand and some Pacific Islands.
 The purposes of the

-Region are to promote, stimulate, foster, and encourage by
+Region are to promote, stimulate, foster, and encourage by all

-and the preservation of the hobby's history, science, and
+the preservation of the hobby's history, science, and

 technology.